Cyp9715/CPPReference/README.md

     + You can std::string is more comfortable.
 - cyp::timer
     + You can use Timer and FpsCounter.
+- cyp::image
+    + At the moment, have a code that can capture images simply (BMP, PNG).

 # 4. Caution

 this code was created without thinking of continuous calls.